charleshtrenholm/generix-ui/README.md

 ## Deployment

 Once you are logged into the server, you can find a clone of the repository at `/home/clearinghouse/env/generix-ui/generix-ui`.
-Pull your changes and run the following build command:
+Pull your changes and run the following build commands:

+`npm install`

 `npm install`